abdullah-ahmed7/AI-Wranglebot-/README.md

-# AI-Wranglebot-
-AI WrangleBot is a smart data cleaning app built with Streamlit.
-It uses AI to suggest fixes for missing values, duplicates, and outliers.
-With one click, clean and download your dataset effortlessly.
-Perfect for data scientists, students, and analysts
+# 🧹 AI WrangleBot – Smart Data Cleaning Assistant

+**AI WrangleBot** is a smart data cleaning application built using **Streamlit** and powered by **AI**.
+It helps you clean messy datasets by providing intelligent suggestions for handling missing values, duplicates, outliers, and more — all in one click!

+---

+## 🚀 Features

+- 📁 Upload any CSV dataset
+- 🧠 AI-powered suggestions for:
+  - Missing values
+  - Duplicate entries
+  - Outliers
+  - Data type inconsistencies
+- 🧼 One-click "Clean My Data" button
+- 🔍 Preview data before and after cleaning
+- 💾 Download cleaned dataset
+- 🤖 (Coming Soon) GPT-based advanced insights

+---

+## 🛠️ Tech Stack

+- **Frontend**: Streamlit
+- **Backend**: Python
+- **AI Integration**: OpenAI API (in progress)